Forge of empires military units - create a formidable army to defeat them all

 These units should mainly be used to dispatch the enemy's heavy and artillery units, mostly in the Progressive Age, and beyond when they significantly change to take advantage of the terrain to gain an attack bonus or defense bonus.

-Soldiers using a heavy armor ready to defend your city against everything that comes across their way.
+Soldiers use heavy armor ready to defend your city against everything that comes across their way.
 They receive a defense bonus from plains and against light units.
 As the name says, these units are very heavy.
 In fact, they are so heavy that they are the slowest units in the game.

-If you play before the Progressive Age (let's say the Bronze Age), the heavy units are good to use against artillery or ranged unit, but these changes in the different eras.
+If you play before the Progressive Age (let's say the Bronze Age), the heavy units are good to use against artillery or ranged units, but these changes in the different eras.
 Their weak points are the low mobility and mediocre attacks, but their defense level is unmatched.

 If you are looking for soldiers with extraordinary speed, these units are the right fit for you.
 They don't have any terrain bonus, but they inflict moderate damage against the same age units.

-A fast unit is primarily meant to defend your flanks because they are the firsts ones to attack your enemy.
+A fast unit is primarily meant to defend your flanks because they are the first ones to attack your enemy.
 As well as the other units, when you pass the colonial age or late middle eras, fast units start to behave differently.
 The best way to employ them is by attacking heavy units that won't stand a chance against your speed.

 It is the best option for a long attack range.
 They are very effective against heavy units and ranged units, but they are rather ineffective against a light unit and fast unit.
 The problem with artillery units is the very low defense that makes them highly vulnerable to attack.